Jolomi2k9/RL_Game_AI/README.md

         #pass
 ```

-We can then create a Unity learning environment that our algorithms interact with, we can also specify an option to render the environment or not:
+We can then create a Unity learning environment that our algorithms interact with, we can also specify if we want to render the environment or not:

 ```python
 env = UnityGymBasic(render = True)
 ```

 The variable "env" is then passed as an argument in our algorithm for the agent to train in.

+#### VizDoom Environment

 The interface we built for Vizdoom is based on [this](https://github.com/nicknochnack/DoomReinforcementLearning/blob/main/VizDoom-Basic-Tutorial.ipynb) implementation with modifications to suit our project.